9001/copyparty/README.md

   * because no browsers currently implement the media-query to do this properly orz

 browser-specific:
-* iPhone/iPad: use Firefox to download files
+* iPhone / iPad: use Firefox to download files
 * Android-Chrome: increase "parallel uploads" for higher speed (android bug)
 * Android-Firefox: takes a while to select files (their fix for ☝️)
 * Desktop-Firefox: ~~may use gigabytes of RAM if your files are massive~~ *seems to be OK now*